ii887522/hydro/docs/any/Dynamic.md

 ```ts
 step (dt: number): void
 ```
-It advances the time being tracked by the given `dt` for simulating frequently changing value.
+Advances the time being tracked by the given `dt` for simulating frequently changing value.

 `dt`: Some small amount of time to advance.